In-context Autoencoder for Context Compression in a Large Language Model: Abstract

 \section{Abstract}

-We propose the In-context Autoencoder (ICAE) for context compression in a large language model (LLM).
-The ICAE has two modules: a learnable encoder adapted with LoRA from an LLM for compressing a long context into a limited number of memory slots, and a fixed decoder which is the target LLM that can condition on the memory slots for various purposes.
-We first pretrain the ICAE using both autoencoding and language modeling objectives on massive text data, enabling it to generate memory slots that accurately and comprehensively represent the original context.
-Then, we fine-tune the pretrained ICAE on a small amount of instruct data to enhance its interaction with a variety of prompts for producing desirable responses.
-Our experimental results demonstrate that the ICAE learned with our proposed pretraining and fine-tuning paradigm can effectively produce memory slots with $4\times$ context compression, which can be well conditioned on by the target LLM for various purposes.
-The promising results demonstrate significant implications of the ICAE for its novel approach to the long context problem and its potential to reduce computation and memory overheads for LLM inference in practice, suggesting further research effort in context management for an LLM.
-Our code and data will be released shortly.
+We propose the In-context Autoencoder (ICAE), leveraging the power of a large language model (LLM) to compress a long context into short compact memory slots that can be directly conditioned on by the LLM for various purposes.
+ICAE is first pretrained using both autoencoding and language modeling objectives on massive text data, enabling it to generate memory slots that accurately and comprehensively represent the original context.
+Then, it is fine-tuned on instruction data for producing desirable responses to various prompts.
+Experiments demonstrate that our lightweight ICAE, introducing about 1\% additional parameters, effectively achieves $4\times$ context compression based on Llama, offering advantages in both improved latency and GPU memory cost during inference, and showing an interesting insight in memorization as well as potential for scalability.
+These promising results imply a novel perspective on the connection between working memory in cognitive science and representation learning in LLMs, revealing ICAE's significant implications in addressing the long context problem and suggesting further research in LLM context management.
+Our data, code and models are available at \url{https://github.com/getao/icae}.